kripod/glaze/CONTRIBUTING.md

 0. Assign related [issues] to yourself
 1. Clone a fork of the `master` branch and install all the required dependencies with `yarn`
-1. Make changes to the codebase
+1. Make changes to the codebase, observing them through `yarn develop`
 1. Before pushing, fix any errors possibly emitted by the following commands:

    - `yarn format` fixes stylistic issues using [Prettier]